dreeves/calpuz/README.md

 ## Wishlist

 1. Pull-to-refresh doesn't work but maybe it shouldn't since that would interfere with panning?
-2. More standard zoom in/out icons I guess.
-For some reason "octicon-zoom-in" and "octicon-zoom-out" aren't working.
+2. The solver code is a disaster after endlessly coaxing the robots along.
-3. The solver code is a disaster after endlessly coaxing the robots along.
+3. I think the hint feature is a little buggy.
-4. Satisfying clicky/snappy/swooshy sounds, with a mute button in the sidebar.
+4. Replace the hint popup with a little floating box similar to the solver progress box that shows a mini vesrion of placements you have so far and the number of solutions that exist with those placements.

 ## Quals (this section by GPT-5.2)